 Superfood Mushroom Blend

 I know it may sound funny to add ground-up mushrooms to your morning smoothie.
-However, Four Sigmatic Superfood blend provides what I think is a pleasant earthy flavour along with a myriad of potential disease-fighting benefits.
-It combines 10 different culinary medicinal mushrooms, including reishi, chaga, cordyceps and lion's mane.
+However, FreshCap Mushrooms Thrive blend provides what I think is a pleasant earthy flavour along with a myriad of potential disease-fighting benefits.
+It combines 6 different culinary medicinal mushrooms — reishi, chaga, cordyceps, lion's mane, maitake, and turkey tail.
 These immune-boosting fungi are rich in B vitamins, minerals, and antioxidants, and each species has its own unique health profile.
 Lion's mane, for example, has been recognized for its nootropic effects and is believed to boost memory, concentration, and brain function.
 Chaga and cordyceps are considered energizing adaptogens because they are thought to improve stamina and endurance while reducing stress and anxiety.
 Studies also suggest they may have anti-cancer properties.

 Apples & Adaptogens Overnight Proats Recipe